 - Sharing content on FB, is usually via link posts.
 FB doesn't want you to leave their platform, so they check out the quality of your links and move your link posts higher or lower in users' Newsfeeds based on that quality.
 One of the main signals of link quality is how long users spend on the linked page before returning to Facebook—the longer the better - but they do want you to return!!!!
 What they want you to do is have your audience click on the link and then engage with the post afterwards.
 If more people engage after seeing the linked content, that’s a signal they liked it or at least found it interesting.
 Crikey - this bit's hard!

-- LIVE LIVE LIVE.
-FB is loving the live content because it's unique, unplanned, off-the-cuff, organic, and it can be watched later on!
+- VIDEO!
+Whether it's Facebook Lives, Reels, Video Stories, Video Posts, FB is loving video content and is prioritising it in the feed.
+An extra bonus with LIVE video, because it's unique, unplanned, off-the-cuff, organic, and it can be watched later on!
 When people start watching your live, more often than not, they stay there until the end.
 Ask people to comment, and ask questions, get people interacting.

 - Great looking graphics is a must!
 It's essential to stand out in an ever-increasingly NOISY newsfeed!
 Making your posts visually appealing, on-brand, and with a clear message or call to action is vital.
 Don't just preach to people.
 Ask them to engage with you!

 - Avoid "engagement bait" because it's spammy and it's nasty!
 FB defines "engagement bait" as “spammy posts on Facebook that goad users into interacting with likes, shares, comments, and other actions.”
 Avoid these kinds of posts for easy engagement and reach, because your whole page will have its reach limited as a punishment once the FB algorithm realises this is the game you're playing.